SoftBank Group: Gallery

+Media

+In 1999, Softbank launched the website ITmedia.

 Marketing

 Since May 2006, SoftBank's telecommunications marketing and commercials have principally revolved around "Otosan", the canine patriarch of the otherwise human "Shirato" family.
 "Otosan" translates to father, and the character, a Hokkaido dog, indeed acts as the father of the family, along with the son "Kojiro" (starred by Dante Carver), mom "Masako" (Kanako Higuchi), and daughter "Aya" (Aya Ueto).
 The advertising series proved to be popular: CM Research Center ranked the Otousan adverts as the most popular in Japan between 2007 and 2012, based on monthly surveys of 3,000 randomly selected adults.

 SoftBank partnered with the Ingress augmented reality game, supporting the branded "SoftBank Ultra Link" in-game item.

 Sponsorship

 SoftBank bought a "team" for the America's Cup.
 The team was named SoftBank Team Japan, and Yanmar came on board.
 SoftBank Team Japan raced in the 2017 races held in Bermuda.
 The team members come from various backgrounds, most of whom were not Japanese.

 The company was the official jersey sponsor of the Japanese national basketball team at the official 2017 Asian Basketball Championship in Lebanon as well as the 2019 FIBA World Cup.